Anatomy of the Spinal Cord

 Anterior spinothalamic axons cross in the anterior white commissure to form the contralateral lateral spinothalamic tract after ascending ipsilaterally for about 2 levels.

 Provide unconscious proprioception information to the cerebellum

 The spinal cord is supplied in a segmented fashion.
-The major blood supply is from one anterior spinal artery (ASA) and two posterior spinal arteries (PSAs) from the extradural part of the vertebral artery.
+The major blood supply is from 1 anterior spinal artery (ASA) and 2 posterior spinal arteries (PSAs) from the extradural part of the vertebral artery.

 The branches of the same anastomose extensively form the vasa corona.
 This is reinforced by medullary branches of the lateral branch of intercostal arteries at the corresponding levels.

 The largest medullary branch is the artery of Adamkiewicz.
-Also known as arteria radicularis magna, it typically arises from a left posterior intercostal artery at the level of the 9th to 12th intercostal artery, which branches out from the aorta.
+Also known as arteria radicularis magna, it typically arises from a left posterior intercostal artery at the level of the 9th–12th intercostal artery, which branches out from the aorta.
 It supplies the lower two-thirds of the spinal cord via the anterior spinal artery.

 The ASA supplies the anterior two-thirds of the spinal cord.
 Traumatic injury, occlusive thrombosis of the ASA secondary to infection, or embolus lead to anterior cord syndrome.
 This mainly involves the corticospinal tracts and the spinothalamic tracts bilaterally.